irfanhakim-as/homelab-wiki/topics/proxmox.md

          lrwxrwxrwx 1 root root 13 Feb  7 23:18 pci-0000:07:00.0-render -> ../renderD128
       ```

-      From this sample, take note of the numbered `renderD` value (i.e. `128`).

    - If you have multiple video devices (i.e. `renderD128` and `renderD129`), take note of each `renderD` device's corresponding "target":

       ```
          pci-0000:07:00.0-render -> ../renderD128
       ```

-      Based on the "target" in this sample (i.e. `pci-0000:07:00.0-render`), cross-check with the list of available PCI devices on the system using only the `XX:XX.X` portion of the value (i.e. `07:00.0`):
+      Based on the "target" of the device (i.e. `pci-0000:07:00.0-render`), cross-check with the list of available PCI devices on the system using only the `XX:XX.X` portion of the value (i.e. `07:00.0`):

       ```sh
       lspci | grep '07:00.0'